matn7/CS-Notes/src/main/java/deployment/GoogleCloud.md

 - Scalability and High Availability.
 - Security.

-**Impl best practice to build scalable, secure and highly available apps**
+**Implement best practice to build scalable, secure and highly available applications**

 - Code and Environment Management.
 - Scalability and Reliability.